The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Results

-\item First, using simulations performed with the standard algorithm, we select the bare couplings $b$ so as to have an approximately fixed value of the $Q=0$ projected coupling $\lambda_{\TGF}^{(0)}(2\mu_\had)$ on the $L=12,18,24$ lattices.\footnote{A possible small mismatch in the target couplings can be easily corrected for later on, as will be described in Sec.~\ref{sec:res_LCP2}.} Assuming that this algorithm samples correctly the $Q=0$ sector, this set corresponds to a LCP with fixed physical volume $l=aL \simeq 0.55$~fm, which we dub LCP1.
-Then, we perform simulations for these very same values of $b$, but on doubled lattices with sizes $L = 24, 36, 48$.
-The corresponding values of the lattice step scaling functions, extrapolated to the continuum limit, give $\lambda_{\TGF}^{(0)}(\mu_\had)$.
-These results are discussed in Sec.~\ref{sec:res_LCP1}.

-\item Finally, on lattices with $L=24,36,48$, we determine the bare couplings $b$ for which the $Q=0$ projected coupling takes the value $\lambda_{\TGF}^{(0)}(\mu_\had)$ determined in~\ref{stepA}; details on how to do the tuning are provided in Ref.~\cite{Bribian:2021cmg}.
-This last set of simulation points should correspond to a LCP with fixed physical volume $l = aL = 1/\mu_\had\sim 1.1$~fm, which we dub as LCP2.
-These simulations, whose results will be used to assess the impact of topology freezing and topology projection on the step-scaling sequence $\mu_\had \to 2 \mu_\had$, are discussed in Sec.~\ref{sec:res_LCP2}.
+\begin{enumerate}[label=(\Alph*)] \item First, in simulations performed with the standard algorithm, we tune the bare couplings $b$ to have an approximately fixed value of the $Q=0$ projected coupling $u^{(0)}_\tg \equiv \lambda_{\TGF}^{(0)}(2\mu_\had)$ on $L=12,18,24$ lattices.\footnote{It is possible to account for a small mismatch in the target couplings later on, as described in Sec.~\ref{sec:res_LCP2}.} If everything is consistent, this set would correspond to an LCP with approximately fixed physical volume $l=a L$, which we dub LCP1.
+Then, we perform simulations for the same values of $b$ but on doubled lattices with sizes $L = 24, 36, 48$.
+The corresponding projected couplings, extrapolated to the continuum limit, give the step-scaling function $\sigma_{\TGF}^{(0)}(u^{(0)}_\tg)$.
+The results of this step are discussed in Sec.~\ref{sec:res_LCP1}. \item Finally, on lattices with $L=24,36,48$, we determine the bare couplings $b$ for which the $Q=0$ projected coupling takes the value $\lambda_{\TGF}^{(0)} = \sigma_{\TGF}^{(0)}(u^{(0)}_\tg)$ determined in~\ref{stepA}; details on how to do the tuning are provided in Ref.~\cite{Bribian:2021cmg}.
+This last set of simulation points should correspond to an LCP with fixed physical volume $l = aL = 1/(c \mu_\had)$, which we dub as LCP2.
+These simulations, whose results will be used to assess the impact of topological projection on the step-scaling sequence $\mu_\had \to 2 \mu_\had$, are discussed in Sec.~\ref{sec:res_LCP2}.

 \end{enumerate}